grpc/proposal/L82-core-event-engine.md

     /// statuses to \a on_writable.
 For example, callbacks might expect to
     /// receive CANCELLED on endpoint shutdown.
     virtual void Write(Callback on_writable, SliceBuffer* data) = 0;
-    /// These methods return an address in the format described in DNSResolver.
+    /// Returns an address in the format described in DNSResolver.
+The returned
-    /// The returned values are owned by the Endpoint and are expected to remain
-    /// valid for the life of the Endpoint. virtual const ResolvedAddress& GetPeerAddress() const = 0;
+    /// values are expected to remain valid for the life of the Endpoint. virtual const ResolvedAddress& GetPeerAddress() const = 0;
     virtual const ResolvedAddress& GetLocalAddress() const = 0;
   };